Get a structural engineer for your extension

 Can I build my own extension?

-Doing a large portion of the build yourself could reduce project costs by as much as 25%.
+If you're skilled enough, doing a large portion of the build yourself could reduce project costs by as much as 25%.
 In a self-build extension, you'd still have to use trades for key structural work, but general labouring, landscaping, decorating, and tiling can be done if you're skilled enough.

 You'll need to either live on-site or off-site during the construction.
 If you're on-site, you can oversee and monitor the work without finding temporary accommodation, but there's a noise disruption and mess everywhere.